 In addition, he has been an active practitioner in digital and sound art, having performed and presented in Japan, Europe, South America, and throughout the United States.
-He received an MFA from Mills College, a certificate in non-profit management from Harvard University, as well as a certificate in Sonology from the Royal Conservatory of the Hague.
+He received an MFA from Mills College and completed the non-profit management program at Harvard University.
 His essays have been published by MIT Press, and he writes regularly for online publications, such as Hyperallergic and Huffington Post.
 He has previously written for New Music Box, Fucking Good Art, and e/i Magazine.
 As a sound artist, Schrock has been commissioned by Meet the Composer, the American Music Center, The Netherlands America Foundation, and Ostrava New Music Days, among others.

 He teaches in the Curatorial Practice MA Program at the School of Visual Arts and has taught at the Studio for Electro-Instrumental Music (STEIM) (Amsterdam), California College of the Arts, and New York University’s Interactive Telecommunications Program.
 He sits on the Netherlands America Foundation Cultural Committee and is on the advisory board of curatious.com.
 He makes Brooklyn home where he lives with his partner, the writer Joon Oluchi Lee, and their rescue dog.